Mosamorphing/WTF-Blog/TheMorphing500/14 - Onchain Security and Rescue Missions/readme.md

 ## "How do they achieve this?"

-‘’It is a race against the hackers.’’ says [@0xAA_Science](https://x.com/0xAA_Science), a core member at [@ourRescuETH](https://x.com/ourRescuETH/status/1753663348464636248)
+‘’It is a race against the hackers.’’ says [Amazing Ang](https://x.com/0xAA_Science), a core member at RescuETH.

 When users discover unauthorized access or transfers, they contact the team with transaction details, which are then analyzed for recovery efforts.

-According to the Q2 2024 report by one of their collaborators, [@slowmist_team](https://x.com/SlowMist_Team), the top 3 ways wallets get exploited are:
+According to the Q2 2024 report by one of their collaborators, [SlowMist](https://x.com/SlowMist_Team), the top 3 ways wallets get exploited are:

 🎣 Private key leaks
 🎣 Phishing